Last updated on February 27th, 2017

 You won’t have a difficult time finding either of these varietals at any wine store or grocery, since you won’t be looking for a wine made in Thailand.
 That opens up the possibilities quite a bit.
 Here are a few recommendations that we enjoy drinking with both Tom Kha Gai and other Thai main dishes, like Phad Thai and Pad See Ew.

-If you can’t find these at your local store, or would just like to order them instead, we’ve included links to wine.com.
-Why not get all your wine shopping done at wine.com and have them ship it directly to your door!
+If you can’t find these at your local store, or would just like to order them instead, we’ve included links to Amazon’s wine store.
+Why not have your wines shipped directly to your door!
 Easiest way to carry all those bottles!

 Making Tom Kha Gai

 Unless you know some Thai words, you probably don’t know that Kha means galangal and Gai means chicken.
 Tom Kha Gai is Thai Galangal soup with chicken.
 You can, of course, make the soup without the gai if you’re vegetarian.
 I’m not vegetarian and I really like it with chicken because it gives an additional richness to the soup.

 The first thing you need to do to make this soup is assemble all of the ingredients and chop them up.
 I like to pull everything out of the fridge and make little bowls with the ingredients as I cut them, so I can put them all into the soup at the appropriate time.
 Make sure you’re working with a really sharp knife to cut up the ingredients, especially things like galangal and lemongrass that are harder and prone to rolling.
 You don’t want to lose a finger.
 If your knives are dull, read this guide from On the Sharp Side to learn how to keep your knives sharp.